raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 Leo left the conference room and returned with the PC.
 Leo needed a few more trips, but after some fiddling the PC was set up in the conference room and everyone was clustered around the 12-inch colour display.

-Leo booted everything up and then typed the magic incantaction: `LeMond.exe`.
+Leo booted everything up and then typed the magic incantation: `LeMond.exe`.

 With much squeaking and grinding, the PC laboriously booted...
 A programming editor!